jdbohrman-tech/alt-veilid/RELEASING.md

 1. Complete outstanding merge requests (MR):

-    1.1 Evaluate the MR's adherence to the published requirements and if automatic tests passed.
+    1.1 Evaluate the MR's adherence to the published requirements and if tests pass.

     1.2 (Optional) Perform the merge in a local dev environment if testing is required beyond the standard Earthly tests.